-For a valid sale and purchase, Swiss law in principle requires as essential terms only to identify the parties (seller and buyer), the object of the sale and the purchase price (so-called essentialia negotii).
+There is no formal requirement for the conclusion of a sale and purchase agreement under Swiss law and it could therefore also be concluded orally.
+In practice, the sale and purchase agreement is drawn up in writing.
+For a valid sale and purchase, Swiss law in principle requires as essential terms only to identify the parties (the seller and the buyer), the object of the sale and the purchase price (so-called essentialia negotii).
 However, the parties usually add various provisions which address certain of their mutual and/or individual needs.
 The types of provisions and their content heavily depend on the object of the sale and its characteristics, the structure of the transaction as well as the sophistication and bargaining power of the parties.

-Sections 7.1 et seq. hereafter line out some of the key provisions of a sale and purchase agreement under Swiss law:
+Here are some of the key provisions of a sale and purchase agreement under Swiss law.

-7.1 Preamble/Recitals
+6.1 Preamble/recitals

-In the preamble or recitals, the parties usually describe in more or less detail the background of seller, buyer and the target company as well as the context of the transaction.
-The preamble has no binding effect on the parties.
+In the preamble or recitals, the parties usually describe in more or less detail the background of the seller, the buyer and the target company, as well as the context of the transaction.
+The preamble has in principle no binding effect on the parties.
 However, in case of a dispute with respect to the interpretation of the agreement, it may help to understand and prove the original intentions of the parties.

-7.2 Object of Purchase
+6.2 Object of purchase